Día de Muertos, Day of the Dead

 But super satisfied instead”.

-And while it may be perceived as gloomy or a rather morbidly sarcastic practice for some, truth is us Mexicans have an interesting approach to death to say the least… and it is widely known!
-This Partly due to the United Nations Educational, Science and Cultural Organization (UNESCO) declaring this festivity as Intangible Cultural Heritage of Humanity in 2008; not to mention international media’s depiction in various ways, but largely because we are so confident in that people all around the world can smell our freshly baked “pan de muerto” as well as our “cempasúchil” flowers on all altars at a distance (wink wink).
+And while it may be perceived as gloomy or a rather morbidly sarcastic practice for some, truth is us Mexicans have an interesting approach to death to say the least… & it is widely known!
+This Partly due to the United Nations Educational, Science & Cultural Organization (UNESCO) declaring this festivity as Intangible Cultural Heritage of Humanity in 2008; not to mention international media’s depiction in various ways, but largely because we are so confident in that people all around the world can smell our freshly baked “pan de muerto” as well as our “cempasúchil” flowers on all altars at a distance (wink wink).

 Historic origin

 The cult to death finds its first practices in pre-Hispanic times, when a ceremony was performed to guide the recently deceased to the underworld or Mictlán, according to Aztec mythology.
-Not only people cooked the dead’s favourite food in these ceremonies (as it was believed they would get hungry on their way there), but bodies were wrapped in a petate, a woven bedroll made from palm fibres, and then buried in a celebratory manner.
+Not only people cooked the dead’s favourite food in these ceremonies (as it was believed they would get hungry on their way there), but bodies were wrapped in a petate, a woven bedroll made from palm fibres, & then buried in a celebratory manner.

 Best places to visit in Mexico at this time of the year